Neurobiochemistry II: Growth Hormone and Prolactin

 PRL is present in pituitary at 1/100 the concentration of GH.

-Regulation of Secretion:
+Regulation of Secretion of PRL:

-Pituitary cells contain dopamine receptors, and dopamine decreases PRL release and inhibits PRL gene transcription (probably mediated by decreasing cAMP levels).
+The pituitary cells contain dopamine receptors, and dopamine decreases PRL release and inhibits PRL gene transcription (probably mediated by decreasing cAMP levels).

 Estrogens stimulate PRL release, and stimulate PRL gene transcription.